mahsa-mousavi/eDNAFlow/README.md

 ## About the workflow
 eDNAFlow is a fully automated pipeline that employs a number of state-of-the-art applications to process eDNA data from raw sequences (single-end or paired-end) to generation of curated and non-curated zero-radius operational taxonomic units (ZOTUs) and their abundance tables.
 As part of eDNAFlow, we also present an in-house Python script to assign taxonomy to ZOTUs based on user specified thresholds for assigning Lowest Common Ancestor (LCA).
 This pipeline is based on Nextflow and Singularity which enables a scalable, portable and reproducible workflow using software containers on a local computer, clouds and high-performance computing (HPC) clusters.

+For more information on eDNAFlow and other software used as part of the workflow please read "eDNAFlow, an automated, reproducible and scalable workflow for analysis of environmental DNA (eDNA) sequences exploiting Nextflow and Singularity" in Molecular Ecology Resources with DOI: https://doi.org/10.1111/1755-0998.13356.
+If you use eDNAFlow, we appreciate if you could cite the eDNAFlow paper and the other papers describing the underlying software.

 ![alt text](https://github.com/mahsa-mousavi/eDNAFlow/blob/master/images/eDNAFlow.jpg)

 ## Setup and test the pipeline